AnilSingh79/pydan/README.md

 </table>
 #How do I start?
 ------------------
 The pyDAN project is still in infancy.
 The devel version can be obtained from this repository but there is no guarantee that it will work.
 A more stable and tested beta version can be <b>obtained on request from the author</b>.
+The beta version is supplied as a single python source file, and can be made available in your analysis by doing:
+<code><pre>
+import sys
+sys.path.insert(0,"C:\Users\SingAn22\Desktop\PYDAN\Beta")

+from pydan import *
+</pre></code>